Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Abstract

 \section{Abstract}

-Macroscopic quantum effects play central roles in the appearance of inexplicable phenomena in low-temperature quantum many-body physics.
-Such macroscopic quantumness is often evaluated using long-range entanglement, i.e., entanglement in the macroscopic length scale.
-The long-range entanglement not only characterizes the novel quantum phases but also serves as a critical resource for quantum computation.
-Thus, the problem that arises is under which conditions can the long-range entanglement be stable even at room temperatures.
-Here, we show that bi-partite long-range entanglement is unstable at arbitrary temperatures and exponentially decays with distance.
-Our results are consistent with the existing observations that long-range entanglement at non-zero temperatures can exist in topologically ordered phases, where tripartite correlations are dominant.
-In the derivation of our result, we introduce a quantum correlation defined by the convex roof of the standard correlation function.
-We establish an exponential clustering theorem for generic quantum many-body systems for such a quantum correlation at arbitrary temperatures, which yields our main result by relating quantum correlation to quantum entanglement.
-As a simple application of our analytical techniques, we derived a general limit on the Wigner-Yanase-Dyson skew information and the quantum Fisher information, which will attract significant attention in the field of quantum metrology.
-Our work reveals novel general aspects of low-temperature quantum physics and sheds light on the characterization of long-range entanglement.
+Many inexplicable phenomena in low-temperature many-body physics are a result of macroscopic quantum effects.
+Such macroscopic quantumness is often evaluated via long-range entanglement, that is, entanglement in the macroscopic length scale.
+Long-range entanglement is employed to characterize novel quantum phases and serves as a critical resource for quantum computation.
+However, the conditions under which long-range entanglement is stable, even at room temperatures, remain unclear.
+In this regard, this study demonstrated the unstable nature of bi-partite long-range entanglement at arbitrary temperatures, which exponentially decays with distance.
+The proposed theorem is a no-go theorem pertaining to the existence of long-range entanglement.
+The obtained results were consistent with existing observations, indicating that long-range entanglement at non-zero temperatures can exist in topologically ordered phases, where tripartite correlations are dominant.
+The derivation in this study introduced a quantum correlation defined by the convex roof of the standard correlation function.
+Further, an exponential clustering theorem for generic quantum many-body systems under such a quantum correlation at arbitrary temperatures was established, which yielded the primary result by relating quantum correlation with quantum entanglement.
+Moreover, a simple application of analytical techniques was demonstrated by deriving a general limit on the Wigner-Yanase-Dyson skew and quantum Fisher information; this is expected to attract significant attention in the field of quantum metrology.
+Notably, this study reveals the novel general aspects of low-temperature quantum physics and clarifies the characterization of long-range entanglement.